lee0798/OssTeamProject/README.md

 <<<<<<< HEAD
-# OssTeamProject by using git,gitbash
+# OssTeamProject by using git,gitbash,
 # MAKE  A DISNEY WEB CALENDAR and A TODO-LIST.
 # HUFS CSE teamproject 13
 # Using Javascript,HTML,CSS